lockss/lockss-rtd-portal/docs/software/ant.rst

 You can check if Ant is installed on your system by typing ``ant -version`` at the command line and seeing if you get a valid response.
-If you need to install Ant, select your operating system below and follow the instructions (as ``root``, unless otherwise noted):
+If you need to install Ant, select your operating system below and follow the instructions (as ``root``, except for Homebrew on MacOS):

 ..
 COMMENT OSTABS